More information on our UK animal welfare

 Tesco is committed to the implementation of CCTV coverage of livestock handling, stun and slaughter throughout the global supply chain to Tesco.
-Currently this is evident in 100% of UK sites, over 90% of sites supplying UK business, and we are working to achieve 100% across global sites.
-Regular, documented review is a core component of the CCTV policy and review of historic images is used in the welfare audit.
+Currently this is evident in 100% of UK sites and over 99% of non-UK sites supplying Tesco UK, One Stop and Booker.
+We are working to achieve 100% across global sites to include some system of image capture even in challenging environments e.g. aquaculture supply chains.
+Regular, documented review is a core component of the CCTV policy and review of historic images is used in our welfare audits.

-We recognise that Livestock Requirements and associated policy and procedure are only of value where compliance can be effectively and consistently demonstrated, irrespective of species, sector or geographical location, which is why we audit our supply chains.
-The global supply base is inspected by Lloyd’s Register (LR), a leading independent provider of accredited certification services, animal welfare and customised assurance programmes, working across all industry sectors worldwide.
-For the food sector, LR’s farm-to-fork expertise encompasses everything from aquaculture and fisheries, feed mills and farms, through to food manufacturers and retailers.
+We recognise that Tesco Welfare Approved (TWA) livestock requirements and associated policy and procedure are only of value where compliance can be effectively and consistently demonstrated, irrespective of species, sector or geographical location.
+This is why we use an independent organisation to audit our supply chains.
+Lloyd’s Register, a leading independent provider of accredited certification services, animal welfare and customised assurance programmes, inspects against our TWA standards globally.
+For the food sector, Lloyd’s Register’s farm-to-fork expertise encompasses everything from aquaculture and fisheries, feed mills and farms, through to food manufacturers and retailers.

 Management of our agricultural data requirements, including our Welfare Outcome Measures programme, is supported by Foods Connected.